 - 2 stalks of celery and 1 onion,

 - and sauté in a large skillet with 3 tbsp olive oil until tender.

 When the chicken is cooked through, let the mixture cool and add it to a Ziploc bag.

-When it’s time to cook, add the bag’s contents along with 2 cans (15 oz each) cannellini beans, 1 can of diced tomatoes, and 1 cup chicken broth to the slow cooker.
+When it’s time to cook, add the bag’s contents and 2 cans (15 oz each) of cannellini beans, 1 can of diced tomatoes, and 1 cup of chicken broth to the slow cooker.